top of page

 Q: What is the Upper Valley Brain Bee?

-A: The Upper Valley Brain Bee is a fun and educational neuroscience competition for high school students living in the Upper Valley.
+A: The Upper Valley Brain Bee is a fun and educational neuroscience competition for high school students (ages 13-19) living in the Upper Valley.
 In fact, the Brain Bee is already a nationally and internationally recognized competition.
 More information on these competitions can be found by visiting www.internationalbrainbee.com

 Q: Who is eligible to participate in the Upper Valley Brain Bee?